Asia Pacific Floorball Championship

-This is a List of Asia Pacific Floorball Champions, including runners-up.
-An Asian Pacific Floorball Championship is awarded to the team which wins in the finals of that year's Asia Pacific Floorball Championships.
+Asia Pacific Floorball Championship was Floorball Championships in Asia Pacific and replaced by Asia-Oceania Floorball Cup.

-The most recent Asia Pacific Floorball Champions are Japan, who won in both the men's and women's categories.
+History

 The Asia Pacific Floorball Championships are organized by the Asia Oceania Floorball Confederation.
 From year 2010 onwards the APAC has been the Asia and Oceania Qualification tournament for the Men´s and Women´s World Championships.
-The Asia Pacific Floorball Championship was succeeded by the Asia-Oceania Floorball Cup which held its first edition in 2017.
+The Asia Pacific Floorball Championship was succeeded by the Asia-Oceania Floorball Cup which held its first edition in 2017 Men's Asia-Oceania Floorball Cup and 2018 Women's Asia-Oceania Floorball Cup.